cyruslk/franklin-ford-bot/logs.md

 - For now, there's a function that reset the process when the selected string has less than 30 characters.
 It therefore discards stuffs like `But of that matter.` and other short strings that can be of interest.
 Do you reduce the char. count or no?

-- Clean the repo a bit, rename the branch to `twitter`
+- Clean the repo a bit, rename the branch to `twitter-bot`